hmcts/ops-runbooks/network/palos/troubleshooting.md

     </details>

-5. Make your changes in the rdo-terraform-hub-dmz repoistory and run the [pipeline](https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=226&_a=summary) again.
+5. Make your changes in the rdo-terraform-hub-dmz repository and run the [pipeline](https://dev.azure.com/hmcts/PlatformOperations/_build?definitionId=226&_a=summary) again.